50054-cdpa/notes/docs/introduction.md

 Some optional properties,

 1. User friendly.
 The error report should be comprehensive.
 1. Intelligent.
-Helps to automate some of the repeatitive tasks.
+Helps to automate some of the repetitive tasks.
 1. ...